British university attacks BBC over covert North Korea trip

 The London School of Economics (LSE) said three BBC journalists - including the respected reporter John Sweeney - joined a student society trip at the end of March, posing as tourists to make a film about the secretive state.

 "This was not an official LSE trip," Craig Calhoun, the Director of the LSE, wrote on Twitter.
-"Non-students & BBC organised it, used the society to recruit some students, & passed it off."
+"Non-students & BBC organized it, used the society to recruit some students, & passed it off."

 Tensions on the Korean peninsula have escalated in recent weeks, with North Korea threatening nuclear war against the United States and South Korea.